Utah County COVID-19 Vaccinations

 Those who are younger than 18 need to receive the Pfizer brand.
 Please look for events titled “12+.”

 Individuals who are younger than 18 should be accompanied by their legal guardian when receiving the vaccine.
 If legal guardian cannot attend the appointment, the individual under 18 still needs accompanied by an adult, have their encounter form signed by their legal guardian, and their legal guardian will be called at the time of the appointment to give permission to our clinical staff.

 Questions?
 Call UCHD Covid-19 hotline at 801-851-4357.
 M-F 8:30am- 4:00pm

-Need to cancel or reschedule?
+Need to cancel?
 Refer back to your email confirmation for details.

 The Utah County Health Department is following the vaccine phased guidelines laid out by the Utah Department of Health.
 The most up to date information on the state’s roll-out plan can be found here.